yereverluvinunclebert/Panzer-CPU-Gauge-RC5-VB6/README.md

 * oleexp.tlb

-OLEEXP.TLB placed in sysWoW64 - required to obtain the explorer paths only during development.
-OLEEXP.TLB placed in sysWoW64 - required to obtain the explorer paths.
+OLEEXP.TLB placed in sysWoW64 - required for the in-code timers by Fafalone during development.

 oleexp.tlb should typically be located in SysWow64 (or System32 on a 32-bit
 Windows install).
 You can register it manually using regtlib.exe on Win 7-10